SidonTheTroll/Erstes-Jahr/Biology/15-plant-growth-and-development.md

 Abscisic acid also closes the stomata in hight temperature to prevent water loss.

 This helps seeds to sprout in proper time.

+### Ethylene

+- It is a gaseous PGR
+- It is synthesized in large amounts by tissues undergoing senescense and ripening fruits.
+- Influences
+    - Horizontal growth of seedling
+    - Swelling of axis
+    - Apical hook formation (in dicot seedling)
+- Functions
+    - Promotes senescense and abscission of plant organs especially leaves and flowers.
+    - Ripens fruits.
+    - Enhances respiration rate during ripening of fruit.
+This is called respiratory climactic.
+    - Breaks seed and bud dormancy.
+    - Initiates germination (peanut seeds, sprouts potato tubers)
+    - Helps leaves/upper parts of shoot remain above water.
+    - Promotes root and root hair formation; increasing absorption surface.
+    - Initiates flowering and synchronizes fruit-set in pineapples.
+    - Induces flowering in mango.

+It is one of the most widely used PGR in agriculture.

+One of the most widely used source of ethylene is ethephon.
+It is an aqueous solution and readily absorbed and transported within plant and releases ethylene slowly.

+Ethephon hastens fruit ripening in tomatoes and apples and accelerates abscission in flowers and fruits (thinning of cotton, cherry, walnut)

+Ethephon promotes female flowers in cucumbers, thereby increasing the yield.